amberframework/docs/recipes/examples/heroku-deployments.md

 ### The Heroku Procfile

-To deploy your app to heroku you're going to need a `Profile`.
-Create a Profile at the root of your Amber application and add the following:
+To deploy your app to heroku you're going to need a `Procfile`.
+Create a Procfile at the root of your Amber application and add the following:

 ```
 release: bin/amber db migrate